Hiss-toric training camp for Sask. Rattlers at U of R

 “I think a big part of that was how we chose to build our roster … but our goal is to have a championship back in Saskatchewan, so I think we’re taking the right steps together.”

 The last time the Rattlers won the CEBL finals was the first year of the league itself in 2019.
-That team included names like Saskatchewan legend Micheal Linklater and the late Chad Posthumas.
+That team included names like Saskatchewan legend Michael Linklater and the late Chad Posthumas.

 Not just a Saskatoon team